d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 \vspace{1in}

 25. Write a paragraph summarizing the results of the study.
-Be sure to include:
+Be sure to describe:

 * Summary statistic